Dimethoxy/Plasma/README.md

 1. **Download:** Download Plasma from [here](https://github.com/Dimethoxy/Plasma/releases).
 2. **Unzip:** Unzip the downloaded archive. \
-   Most macOS systems can unzip files by double-clicking the zip file.
+   Most MacOS systems can unzip files by double-clicking the zip file.
 3. **Locate Files:** After extraction, you should find a file named `Plasma.vst3`.
 4. **Move Files:** Move the `Plasma.vst3` file to your VST3 plugins directory. \
    The default location for VST3 plugins on MacOS is `/Library/Audio/Plug-ins/VST3`.